Rupeshkotha/Queuectl/readme.md

 ## Overview

 QueueCTL is the command line interface for managing your background jobs with queue and worker.
 It offers a simple but powerful API for enqueuing, processing and monitoring background jobs, with native support for retry and dead letter queue.
+You can run it purely from the CLI or pair it with a web dashboard for live job tracking and DLQ management.

 ### Key Features